Whylandra Waste and Recycling Centre Landfill Gas Project

 Project Information:

-Whylandra Waste and Recycling Centre Landfill Gas Project is a landfill gas capture project located at the Whylandra Waste and Recycling Centre, approximately 15km west of Dubbo in New South Wales.
-Registered in April 2014, the project operates at the primary waste disposal facility for the Dubbo Regional Council area.
+Whylandra Waste and Recycling Centre Landfill Gas Project is a landfill gas capture and combustion project located at the Whylandra Waste and Recycling Centre, approximately 15km west of Dubbo in New South Wales.
+It was registered in April 2014 and covers an unknown area, confined to the regional council's landfill footprint.